VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 You can be more specific here by saying `requests_success_total` (for only successful requests) or `request_errors_total` (for requests which failed).
-Choosing a metric name is very important and supposed to clarify what is actually measured to every person who reads it, just like variable names in programming.
+Choosing a metric name is very important and supposed to clarify what is actually measured to every person who reads it, just like **variable names** in programming.

-Every metric can contain additional meta information in the form of label-value pairs:
+Every metric can contain additional meta-information in the form of label-value pairs:

 ```
 requests_total{path="/", code="200"}
 requests_total{path="/", code="403"}
 ```

-The meta-information (set of `labels` in curly braces) gives us a context for which `path` and with what `code` the `request` was served.
+The meta-information - set of `labels` in curly braces - gives us a context for which `path` and with what `code` the `request` was served.
 Label-value pairs are always of a `string` type.
 VictoriaMetrics data model is schemaless, which means there is no need to define metric names or their labels in advance.
 User is free to add or change ingested metrics anytime.